DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 number generator.
 While this article proves the efficacy of OQRNG, it utilizes a slightly different method.

-### Shot noise quantum fluctuations
+### 2.1 Shot noise quantum fluctuations

 Our work revolves around the measurement of shot noise of vacuum states rather than measuring arrival times of photons.
 Essentially, this is another quantum process with the same inherently random properties as described by Stefanov et. al. [@StefanovOptical], but instead using shot noise.
-As described by Niemczuk [@shotnoise], shot noise is minor fluctuations in an elecritcal current, which is inherently random.
-Reading this property, then, gives us an intrisically random source from which to generate a random output, which in turn can be processed into a random number.
+As described by Niemczuk [@shotnoise], shot noise is minor fluctuations in an electrical current, which is inherently random.
+Reading this property, then, gives us an intrinsically random source from which to generate a random output, which in turn can be processed into a random number.